-With the COVID-19 pandemic forcing students and faculty off campus and onto their screens, a new wave of commoditization is taking hold.
-Every school’s distance and online learning offering will be a front-page offering – and because every school will lead with that capability, it will be yet another item on their ‘list’, and not a differentiator.
+When the COVID-19 pandemic forced students and faculty off campus and onto their screens, a new wave of commoditization took hold.
+Every school’s distance and online learning offering became a front-page offering – and because every school now leads with that capability, it becomes yet another item on their ‘list’, and not a differentiator.

 Core Principles for Differentiation in Higher Education.